memorycapsule/hate-webapp/README.md

 - Use model to classify data as hateful, offensive, or neither

 ## API
-- React runs on localhost:300
+- React runs on localhost:3000
 - API calls made on localhost:8000

+# Dependencies